gepser/Resolutions/README.md

 2016 was a great year for learning a lot of new things, let's keep up learning.

 1. [Learn DevOps: Scaling apps On-Premise and in the Cloud][1] ([Certificate][2])
+2. [CI and CD with AWS CodePipeline, Jenkins and AWS CodeDeploy][3]

 **Possible topics**